 The Northwest Ports Clean Air Strategy (NWPCAS) was adopted in 2008 and updated in 2013 as a collaborative effort among Port of Vancouver (Canada), the Port of Seattle, and the Port of Tacoma to reduce air emissions from shipping and port-related activities.
 The NWPCAS includes goals to reduce emissions of diesel particulate matter and greenhouse gases, and establishes performance targets for various maritime sectors.
-The NWPCAS will be updated in 2018 to create goals for 2025.
+The NWPCAS will be updated in 2019 to create goals for 2025 and beyond.

-The 2018 NWSA Strategic Business Plan calls for implementing the NWPCAS and identifies specific measures to achieve that.
+The NWPCAS identifies specific measures to achieve beyond compliance air quality and greenhouse gas objectives.
 NWSA staff will continue ongoing collaboration with NWPCAS partners to share information, conduct joint projects and publish annual progress reports to the community.
 The NWSA will seek opportunities to partner with customers and other stakeholders on grant-funded emission reduction projects and pilot studies.